umutyorulmaz/ICP-MusicPlayer/READme.md

 ## Further Implementations

-ICP Music Player Dapp can be improved by introducing Spotify API (Web2 integration), Audius(Web3 integration) API to itself.
+ICP Music Player Dapp can be improved by leveraging the power of Spotify API (Web2 integration), Audius(Web3 integration) API.

 ## To prepare local environment